 - Empty your lungs for 4 seconds.

-- Do this in as many repetitions as you want.
+- Do this for as many repetitions as you want.

 6. Breathing Fartleks